 Check out more about my favorite cathedrals at My Top 12 Cathedral in Europe (1)!

-It’s a great place to view the Grand Canal.
-It is one of the three main bridges that straddle across the Grand Canal.
-It was originally built as a wooden bridge and later modified as a marble bridge designed by Venetian architect Antonio da Ponte.
+I have mentioned that there are four bridges across the Grand Canal and I have so far introduced three.
+The Rialto Bridge is my final spot on my walking tour.
+It’s a great place to view the Grand Canal, and many gift shops and souvenir stores are located in the area.
+Interestingly, this bridge was originally built as a wooden bridge – (quite the opposite of Ponte dell’Accademia) later modified as a marble bridge designed by Venetian architect Antonio da Ponte.
 Stores, hawkers, and stalls are everywhere but also beware of pickpockets.

 I spent most of my time wandering around the key sights at the plaza, and there was already a lot of priceless and beautiful heritage and history to take in.
 I downloaded the podcast of Italy travel mp3 audio guides (ItalyGuides.it and It’s free!) which were amazing for me to know what to look at every step of my way.
 Once it was about time to leave the island, I walked my way back to the train station – but leave some time to explore the shops, galleries, traditional art, and canals on the way. 🙂